top of page

 Criterion B

-Lesson One (11/03 & 12/03) - B i. develops a design specification which outlines the success criteria for the design of a solution based on the data collected
+Lesson One (12/03 & 13/03) - B i. develops detailed design specifications, which explain the success criteria for the design of a solution based on the analysis of the research

-Learning Objective: Students will develop detailed, measurable design specifications that directly connect to their research findings.
+Learning Objective: Students will develop detailed, measurable design specifications table.

 Tasks: